kallaway/100-days-of-code/r2-html-log.md

 **R2D28, March 5th, 2021**
 Today I spent the day practicing.
 Created a simple web project that was requested from my boss at work.
 The project simply takes a series of values, and removes tab and newline characters from the input, returning a series of values separated by spaces.
 The project is nothing fancy, but I did it in JavaScript which I am not really familiarized with.
 I used a RegEx to do it, and the fun part was styling the app with CSS.

+**R2D29, March 7th, 2021**
+Today I advance half-way through Section 12, which is about the Bootstrap Framework.
+Did a few exercises shown during the lectures and a few of my own.
+At the time the videos were recorded it seems Bootstrap was on its 4.x version, but right now it's on version 5.x, so a few things are different from the ones shown in the video.
+I was thinking of finishing up the section today but I only watched until the Bootstrap Grid System was introduced and will hopefully finish with that tomorrow.